 - Can you imagine a time when you were going through something similar?

-At the end of the day, it’s all about empathy.
+At the end of the day, being less judgemental boils down to empathy.
 Empathy and human kindness.
-And I would like others to judge me as being someone who demonstrates both.
-I know it won’t always be the easier road, but it will definitely be the higher one.
+And I would like others to judge me as being someone who demonstrates both as, no doubt, would you.
+It’s not always the easier road, I know, but it’s definitely the higher one, don’t you think?